Truck Driver Plows Over Peru's 2,000-Year-Old Nazca Lines, Leaving 'Deep Scars'

 #COMUNICADO: Ministerio de Cultura denuncia penalmente a chofer de camión que ingresó a la Pampa de Nasca: https://t.co/SlcJeyYgMm #PrensaCultura pic.twitter.com/rdMf26Eo8r— Ministerio Cultura (@MinCulturaPe) January 29, 2018

 A magistrate concluded that there wasn't sufficient evidence to indicate the driver acted with intent, Peru21 reports.
-Peru's Public Minister announced that Nazca's prosecutor's office was appealing the judge's decision.
+Peru's public minister announced that Nazca's prosecutor's office was appealing the judge's decision.
 The ministry had sought nine months of preventive detention and a $1,550 fine while the investigation continues, according to the newspaper.

-The truck left "deep scars" across a 50 x 100 meter area, the culture ministry said, affecting the surface of the ancient site and damaging three of the geoglyphs.
+The rig left "deep scars" across a 50 meter by 100 meter (104 feet by 328 feet) area, the Culture Ministry said, affecting the surface of the ancient site and damaging three of the geoglyphs.

-Argentine newspaper Clarín reports that the driver said he didn't know the area because he had never traveled there before, and that he left the road due to a mechanical problem.
+Argentine newspaper Clarín reports that the driver said he didn't know the area because he had never traveled there before and that he left the road because of a mechanical problem.
 The newspaper speculated that the driver actually drove off the Pan-American Highway to avoid paying a toll.

 UNESCO says the Nazca site is "the most outstanding group of geoglyphs anywhere in the world and are unmatched in its extent, magnitude, quantity, size, diversity and ancient tradition to any similar work in the world."

 This isn't the first time people have damaged the site.
-In 2014, Greenpeace activists left footprints as they planted a message there in advance of UN climate talks in Lima.
+In 2014, Greenpeace activists left footprints as they planted a message there in advance of U.N. climate talks in Lima.